sacbow/sacbow.github.io/_posts/2025-11-30-message-passing-libraries.md

 ## 2. Software abstraction
 The sum–product algorithm has a structure that lends itself naturally to object-oriented programming (OOP): one may define a variable class and a factor class, where the former performs the product update and the latter performs the sum update.
-This section examines how such an abstraction can be realized in practice, with examples from ForneyLab.jl[^forneylab2019] and my ongoing progect [gPIE](https://github.com/sacbow/gpie).
+This section examines how such an abstraction can be realized in practice, with examples from ForneyLab.jl[^forneylab2019] and my ongoing project [gPIE](https://github.com/sacbow/gpie).

 ### The base classes
 Let us consider the minimal design of the variable class and the factor class.
 What sort of data and operations should these objects have?